 Civil lawsuits are often used by those injured at amusement parks, or their loved ones, to hold the park responsible for injuries that occur.
 But efforts are underway across the country to reduce or marginalize the power of customers to do this.
 For example, in South Carolina, park customers on rides who do not follow posted safety rules can have a criminal misdemeanor charge filed against them.
 In this way, responsibility is taken away from the owner of the park to keep patrons safe, and instead placed upon those who pay to enjoy themselves on the rides.

-If you have questions about suffering an amusement park injury or another accident on a ride, our top New York personal injury law firm Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has answers.
+If you have questions about suffering an amusement park injury or another accident on a ride, speak with the top New York premises liability lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Call us at (212) 986-7353 for a free consultation.